 All mammals, including dogs and cats, possess endocannabinoid systems, but there are critical differences in how the ECS functions in canines versus humans.
 Dogs have more cannabinoid receptors throughout their bodies, meaning that a little bit goes a long way.

-While CBD can help soothe animals suffering from separation anxiety, upsetting events like fireworks, or seizure disorders, arthritis, inflammation, and pain, there are some essential things to understand before trying CBD as a treatment option.
+While CBD can help soothe animals suffering from separation anxiety, upsetting events like fireworks, arthritis, inflammation, and pain, there are some essential things to understand before trying CBD as a treatment option.

 Pets should not be ingesting cannabis flowers, hash or edibles made for people.
 THC can be fatal for small animals, especially if it’s paired with chocolate or artificial sweeteners like xylitol, both ingredients that are poisonous for dogs.
 Unlike humans, it’s possible for smaller dogs to ingest so much THC that it could prove fatal, so be safe and visit the emergency vet, where animals can be treated with IV fluids, stomach pumping or charcoal to help flush its system.